What is the difference between being arrogant and feeling significant knowing that people rely on you?

 While on the earth, Jesus lived a most humble and self-denying life.

-Although He was a man, and God, He made time for people, including poor people, and simple people.
+Although he was a man, and God, he made time for people, including poor people, and simple people.

 Jesus asked them, ‘What were you arguing about on the road?’